charliecon/terraform-provider-benchmark/README.md

 ## Notes

-- The tool requires a `terraformrc` file path to be specified via `TerraformRcFilePath`
+- The tool requires a `.terraformrc` file path to be specified via `TerraformRcFilePath`
 - Each benchmark run will destroy any existing Terraform state before testing (unless cancelled)
 - The provider repository will be switched between different references during testing
 - All Terraform command output is logged to individual files for debugging